orangemart/DepositBox/README.md

 ## Permissions

 - `depositbox.place`: Grants a player permission to place a deposit box.
+- `depositbox.check`: Grants a player permission to use the /checkdeposits command.

 To assign this permission, use the following command:
 ```bash
 oxide.grant user <username> depositbox.place
 ```

+## Commands

+- `/depositbox`: Spawns a Deposit Box
+- `/checkdeposits`: Check how much your player has deposited in the box

 ## Functionality